Climate and climate change

 Our usual methodology uses a statistical relationship between the annual CO2 rise, human-caused emissions and changes in sea surface temperature (SST) in the equatorial Pacific Ocean as a measure of the strength of the dominant pattern of natural climate variability that is known to affect the strength of carbon sinks.
 We use an average of SSTs from ocean observations in recent months and seasonal forecasts for the coming months.
 Previous work found that the CO2 increment between 2 consecutive calendar years correlates most strongly with the SSTs in the 12 months from April to March within those 2 years.

 For most years from 2016 to 2023, our forecast calculations used the annual emissions from the previous year as published in the Global Carbon Budget, as normally the ongoing trend in emissions is not large enough to affect the forecast substantially.
 Our original forecast for 2020 also made this assumption, while our revised 2020 forecast included an adjustment based on projected emissions profiles across the year applied to an atmospheric transport model.
 Our forecast for 2021 assumed that global emissions had returned to approximately 2019 levels, having already returned to near those levels at the end of 2020.
 Our forecast for 2022 used the fossil fuel emissions for 2019 and land use emissions from 2020.
-Our forecast for 2023 and 2024 returned to the usual method of using Global Carbon Budget emissions from the previous year.
+Our forecasts for 2023, 2024 and 2025 returned to the usual method of using Global Carbon Budget emissions from the previous year.

 In our forecast we assign the same uncertainty to monthly and annual values, but this ignores the role of within-year impacts such as periods of fire activity in areas not typically affected by ENSO, or anomalous wind directions at the measurement site at Mauna Loa.
 Quantification of these additional sources of uncertainty at monthly levels are a topic of ongoing research and our stated uncertainty on the monthly averages will therefore be an underestimate.